 Hands down, this is the best air purifier for anyone who suffers from pet allergies.
 It has been fine-tuned to work specifically for pet owners and is very affordable.

-Like the name implies, this product offers several powerful features that make it a great investment for any home and is superb at trapping pet dander.
+As the name implies, this product offers several powerful features that make it a great investment for any home and is superb at trapping pet dander.

 A 5-stage air cleaning system includes these notable features:

 The True HEPA filter traps the tiniest flecks of dander in order to reduce allergies and the Activated Carbon filter is what works solely to remove pet smells from your home.
 The PlasmaWave technology feature is another great bonus because it helps to kill airborne germs, bacteria, and viruses that could infect your pets – no other pet air cleaner on the market includes this special technology.